PRESS RELEASE - Updated January 2017

 CONTACT: David Wagstaff

-David started his career as a financial analyst in alternative and green energy technologies and as a subcontractor to the Department of Energy.
-After spending many years working in financial consulting for the big four accounting firms, he joined senior management in a venture-backed startup that raised $15 million.
-Later, he became CFO of a social services agency with $5 million in annual revenue.
+David has been helping to manage his parents farm for the past 15 years.
+But see he started his career as a financial analyst in alternative and green energy technologies and as a subcontractor to the Department of Energy.
+After spending many years working in business consulting for the big four accounting firms, he joined senior management in a venture-backed startup that raised $15 million.
+Later, he became CFO of a health and wellness social services agency with $5 million in annual revenue.
 He has twice started and sold consulting businesses, and most recently has worked as Director of Operations for one of the 500 largest CPA firms in the US.
-In addition to his business experience, David has had a lifetime interest in the environment and has held leadership positions in non-profit organizations, including both board positions and executive committee positions within those boards.
+In addition to his business experience, David has had a lifetime interest in the environment and social issues and has held leadership positions in non-profit organizations, including both board positions and executive committee positions within those boards.

 John Dynak, Chief Everything Else Officer